MokshaSri/EasyItinerary/README.md

-Let's start here, a 1 day itinerary for the city that you're in:
+I want to build a 1 day itinerary for the city that you're in:
 You give me...
   1. The address of your hotel
   2. How much time you have